-- This report is just prior to the Student/Parent/Teacher conferences and can be discussed with Teachers then. - Years 9 and 10: similar to the Term 1 report. - Years 11-13: similar to the Term 1 report, with an NCEA Summary.
+- This report is just prior to the Student/Parent/Teacher conferences and can be discussed with Teachers then. - Years 9 and 10: KC grades - Years 11-13: KC grades, PIs (Progress Indicators) with an NCEA Summary.

 Term 4 (End-of-year) Report: